 We intend to apply for the listing of our ordinary shares on Nasdaq.
 However, we cannot assure you that an active trading market for our ordinary shares will develop on that exchange or elsewhere or, if developed, that any such market will be sustained.
 The trading market for our securities is influenced in part by the research and other reports that industry or securities analysts publish about us or our business or industry from time to time.
 We do not control these analysts or the content and opinions included in their reports.
 We may be slow to attract equity research coverage, and the analysts who publish information about our securities will have had relatively little experience with our company, which could affect their ability to accurately forecast our results and make it more likely that we fail to meet their estimates.
-If no or few analysts commence equity research coverage of us, the trading price and volume of our securities would likely be negatively impacted.
-If analysts do cover us and one or more of them downgrade our securities, or if they issue other unfavorable commentary about us or our industry or inaccurate research, our stock price would likely decline.
+If no or few analysts commence equity research coverage of us, the trading price and volume of our securities, or if they issue other unfavorable commentary about us or our industry or inaccurate research, our stock price would likely decline.
 Furthermore, if one or more of these analysts cease coverage or fail to regularly publish reports on us, we could lose visibility in the financial markets.
 Any of the foregoing would likely cause our stock price and trading volume to decline.
 Accordingly, we cannot assure you of the likelihood that an active trading market will develop or be maintained, the liquidity of any trading market, your ability to sell your ordinary shares when desired or the price that you may be able to obtain in any such sale.